alramadona/FEWD4-ArcadeGame/README.md

 ## Rules
 In this game, you have a Player and Enemies (bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.
 The player can move **left**, **right**, **up** and **down**.
 The enemies move at varying speeds on the paved block portion of the scene.

-Each time the player reaches the water the game is won and you get one additional point.
-If the player collides with an enemy, the player moves back to its initial position and you get a penalty one point.
+Each time the player reaches the water your score is added one point, but if the player collides with an enemy your score is deducted one point.

 ## Technical
 - This game includes the following files: